sprecand/engineering-fundamentals/README.md

 # Build, Publish and Code Quality analysis in CI
-This readme helps you to create an automatic CI environment which builds your project, publishes it to Azure Container Registry and executes Code Quality Analsis.
+This readme helps you to create an CI environment which builds your project, publishes it to Azure Container Registry and executes Code Quality Analsis.

-The solutions to the below steps are found in seperate branches of this repository.
+### Branches
+- **baseline**: Starting point to solve exercices
+- **main**: Example solution (Musterlösung)

 ## PART A - Automatic Unit Tests